 Every year, lots of groups decide to drop their affiliation with the National PTA and become independent PTOs.
 Among the most common reasons that groups change: They want to keep their dues money at home; they disagree with or don’t want to support the PTA’s policy positions; or they want the independence to run their group in their own way, free of required PTA bylaws and rules.

 In fact, there are more than twice as many independent PTOs in the United States as PTAs.
-So for groups thinking of breaking away, you are not alone.
+So for groups thinking of breaking away, you aren’t alone.
 Tens of thousands of parent groups have taken the independent route with great success.

 Switching from PTA to PTO involves two processes performed at the same time: closing your PTA unit and starting a PTO.
 Because your PTA is organized under the National PTA’s umbrella, you can’t necessarily just vote to become independent.
 There are a few official steps that should be followed.